Car crashes into Michigan Ave. jewelry store, no injuries

-CHICAGO (WLS) -- A car drove right through a jewelry store on Michigan Avenue Sunday afternoon.
+CHICAGO (WLS) -- A car drove crashed into a jewelry store on Michigan Avenue Sunday afternoon.

-The car smashed through the front of the building.
-It shattered glass and damaged some displays in the front of the store.
+The car smashed through the front of the building, shattering glass and damaging some displays in the front of the store.

-Officials are expected to give more information about the crash later this evening.
+Fire officials said they could not find structural damage to the building, but that the Department of Buildings has been called to the scene to investigate.

+Police said they have three people in custody without incident.
+Charges are pending.

-Police have blocked off the area around Michigan Avenue and Wacker Drive for the investigation.
+Michigan Avenue and Wacker Drive were temporarily blocked off for the investigation, but has since been reopened, according to officials.

 This is a breaking news story and will be updated when more information is available.